saramcdbarros/projeto/about.markdown

 title: About
 permalink: /about/
 ---
+header

+HI, my name is something and im doing some thing.
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

+HI, my name is something and im doing some thing.
+This is the base Jekyll theme.

+HI, my name is something and im doing some thing.
+This is the base Jekyll theme.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /